Cadlaxa/Syllable-Based-ARPAsing-Phonemizer/README.md

 **When downloaded, move ArpaPlusPhonemizer.dll into the path\to\OpenUtau\Plugins folder or just simply drag the dll file and drop onto the OpenUtau program.**

+### **`As of OpenUtau v0.1.421.0 (beta), Arpasing+ Phonemizer has been merged to main and everyone who has the dll file of the external phonemizer can now delete it to avoid duplication of the phonemizer.`**

 # Syllable-Based ARPAsing Phonemizer (ARPAsing plus Phonemizer)
 Custom English Arpabet Phonemizer based on Syllable-Based API Phonemizer